5 Over-the-Counter Birth Control Options

 It’s worth remembering that no birth control method is 100% safe.
 However, in terms of birth control effectiveness, condoms are 87% effective with typical use (including user error) and 97% effective when used perfectly (no user error).
 Check out our post on birth control effectiveness if you want to learn more.

-Unlike the male condom, the female condom doesn’t require an erect penis for it to be fitted as it’s worn inside the vagina.
+Unlike the external condom, the internal condom doesn’t require an erect penis for it to be fitted as it’s worn inside the vagina.
 This makes it preferable for some - as it means foreplay doesn’t have to be interrupted.
-A female condom also means the barrier method can be controlled by the woman.
+Using an internal condom also means the barrier method can be controlled by a woman.

-It’s worth noting that the female condom is overall a bit less effective than the male condom coming in at 79% with typical use effectiveness, and 95% effective with perfect use.
+It’s worth noting that the internal condom is overall a bit less effective than the external condom coming in at 79% with typical use effectiveness, and 95% effective with perfect use.